40 Things To Do In Quebec City: Top Attractions To Hidden Gems

 Instead of walking along Dufferin Terrace go beneath it!
 Although the Chateau Frontenac was never actually castle, it was sort of built on one.
 So there are underground ruins to explore!

 The actual Frontenac made his home here and this is where Louis IX built his castle and the original city walls.
-The ruins are owned by Parks Canada.
-Unfortunately it’s only open during the summer months.
+The ruins are owned by Parks Canada and are open for visitors to see, unfortunately it’s only open during the summer months.

 15. Continue Your Walk Along Les Promenades Des Gouverneur